About rating valuations

 Land value is the probable price that would be paid for the bare land at the valuation date.
 It includes any development, such as drainage, excavation, filling, retaining walls, reclamation, grading, levelling, vegetation clearing, soil improvement, or protection from erosion or flooding.

 Improvement value is the difference between the capital value and the land value.
 It reflects the value of the property’s buildings and other structures.

 Objecting to your valuation

-If you are unhappy with your Rating Valuation, you can lodge an objection with Quotable Value.
+You can object if you’ve improved your property and received an updated rating valuation.
 The objection process and timeframes are on QV’s website or on the back of your rating valuation notice.
 If you don't meet the objection deadline, Quotable Value will consider your concerns in the next revaluation.

 Between three-yearly revaluations, we send details of all building consents to Quotable Value, so improvements being made can get included in the valuation.